caiostringari/pywavelearn/README.md

 # pwl.image
 The module **image** was designed to make it easier to rectify ARGUS-like images using the OpenCV and scikit-image packages.
-Most of the heavy lifiting is done using [Flamingo](http://flamingo-image.readthedocs.io/).
-This module has the companion script [extract_timestack.py](scripts/extract_timestack.py) which extracts space-time transects (timestacks) from a set of coastal images and also has the option to store rectied frames in a netCDF4 structure suitable for big data analysis.
+Most of the heavy lifting is done using [Flamingo](http://flamingo-image.readthedocs.io/).
+This module has the companion script [extract_timestack.py](scripts/extract_timestack.py) which extracts space-time transects (timestacks) from a set of coastal images and also has the option to store rectified frames in a netCDF4 structure suitable for big data analysis.

 Usage examples are available [here](doc/pwl_image.md).

 # pwl.colour
 The module **colour** is the basis for most of the machine learn tasks available in this package.
-It sploits the fact that unbroken, broken, and sand have diferrent colour signatures that can be used to "learn" information about these features.
+It exploits the fact that unbroken, broken, and sand have different colour signatures that can be used to "learn" information about these features.

 The [wave breaking detection](scripts/learn_wavebreaking) script shows the full